Why You Should Consider Cat and Dog Neuter and Spay in Greenville, MI

 - Elimination of certain disease developments including testicular cancer (males), uterine and ovarian cancers and pyometra (females)

 Depending on your pet’s breed and species, the best timing for spay and neuter surgery varies.
 The general timeline is 6 months of age, but we adjust this based on your pet’s needs.
 Larger breed dogs, for instance, may benefit from a later surgery because their reproductive hormones help to regulate the development of their musculoskeletal system.

-Please contact us at (616) 754-9633 for more information about cat and dog neutering and spaying.
-You can also schedule an appointment online for your puppy or kitten’s health check, during which we can discuss their surgery options.
+Please contact us at (616) 754-9633 for more information about cat and dog neutering and spaying, or to schedule your puppy or kitten’s health check, during which we can discuss their surgery options.